Create fatigue alerts with scripting

 Scripting can be used to ensure that drivers follow regulations about driving hours and rest periods.

 This article is another example of how to create advanced solutions using script expressions.
-For more information about script expressions, see this article.

 - Daily driving period: shall not exceed 9 hours, with an exemption of twice per week when it can be extended to 10 hours.